 CONCLUSION: These data suggest that dietary intake of the n-3FAs DHA and EPA may not be adequate in American collegiate football athletes.
 Though the current evidence relates n-3FA deficiency to an increased risk for cardiovascular risk, American football athletes may derive neuroprotective benefit from n-3FA supplementation with little to no risk.

 Brain Armor is proud to be partnered with Pro Football Legends, the commercial marketing arm of the NFL Alumni.
 The mission of the NFL Alumni is to serve, assist, and inform retired players and coaches in their post-NFL lives.
 The Association offers medical, financial, and social programs to members and their families to keep them healthy, productive, and connected.
 As they look out for the growth and wellbeing of their members, they find companies to support their efforts that are in line with their vision.

 Brain Armor is dedicated to improving cognitive health, wellbeing and performance on every field of play and at ever age with a range of clinically proven nutrition supplements and, therefore, has been chosen as the “Official Brain Health Supplement of the Pro Football Legends”.
-Brain Armor produces a wide range of Omega-3 dietary supplements that are NSF Certified for Sport and are packed with nutrients that are clinically proven to support cognitive, cardiovascular, and eye health.
+Brain Armor produces a wide range of Omega-3 dietary supplements that are packed with nutrients that are clinically proven to support cognitive, cardiovascular, and eye health.